 by Michael W. Taft

 You may think that you are too busy to practice meditation.
-But there is nobody who doesn’t have a spare minute here or there to be mindful.
+But there is nobody who doesn’t have a spare minute here or there to be mindful right now.
 Even in the midst of a crazy workday, focusing on sensory events now and then is a powerful way to banish stress, anxiety, overwhelm, and depression.

 Here are six easy suggestions.
 Try them one at a time, for at least one full minute each.